 “That’s one thing I love about the nursing role—that there are so many different opportunities,” says Dr. Knestrick.
 “I think younger people aren’t necessarily aware of all of the opportunities within the field,” she adds.

-Thus, while demand is high for registered nurse (RN) roles (projected to see an impressive 16% growth through 2024, according to the BLS) there are many possible specializations.
+Thus, while demand for nurses is high, especially for registered nurse (RN) roles (projected to see an impressive 16% growth through 2024, according to the BLS) there are many possible specializations.

 For instance, Dr. Knestrick cites roles in management, nursing administration and nurse practitioner roles (these are nurses with an advanced degree who combine clinical diagnostic and treatment expertise with an emphasis on illness prevention).
 Then there are pediatric, neonatal, psychiatric, mental specialists and women’s health nurse practitioners.